-- Accelerated death benefit.
+- Accelerated death benefit rider.
 If you’re diagnosed with a chronic, critical or terminal illness, this rider allows you to tap into your benefits before death.

-- Child term.
+- Child rider.
 This allows you to add term life insurance for your children.

-- Waiver of premium.
+- Waiver-of-premium rider.
 With this benefit, if you’re disabled or lose income because of an injury or illness, you will no longer have to pay your premiums.

-- Disability income.
+- Disability income benefit rider.
 This benefit supplies supplementary income in the event you are completely disabled.